High stress-driven voltages in net-like layer-supported organic–inorganic perovskites†

-Hybrid organo-metal halide perovskites (OMHPs) have been predominantly explored for photo or photo-enhanced applications, which are both time, location or light limited.
-Unlike in many works, we used methylammonium lead triiodide (MAPbI3) perovskite to fabricate a small area (<1cm2) stress-driven energy converter.
-Briefly, MAPbI3 was grown on a special net-like composite scaffold, made of three constituents; polyvinylidene fluoride (PVDF), polylactic acid (PLA) and tin (iv) oxide (SnO2) electrospun nanofibres.
+Hybrid organo-metal halide perovskites (OMHPs) have been extensively explored for photo or photo-enhanced applications, which are time, location or light-limited.
+Unlike in other works, herein, methylammonium lead iodide (MAPbI3) perovskite was employed as a small area (<1 cm2) stress-driven energy converter.
+Briefly, MAPbI3 was infiltrated into a net-like composite scaffold, having three constituents; polyvinylidene fluoride (PVDF), polylactic acid (PLA) and tin dioxide (SnO2) electrospun nanofibres.
 A systematic vertical ultrasonic vibration was optimized and applied to each sample, followed by ice quenching.
-Addition of MAPbI3 and vertical vibration altered the morphotropic phase nature of the composite towards desirable electroactive forms, without further poling, revealed by XRD, FTIR, Raman, studies.
-When the device was subjected to bending/compression-release forces, high output voltage of 4.82V and current 29.7nA were obtained over an area of 0.0625cm2.
-The champion device also registered high piezoelectric strain coefficients (d33) of 123.93pCN-1and 118.85pCN-1 (with and without an additional SnO2 nanoparticle thin film, respectively).
-We further elucidate the mechano-electrical outputs of MAPbI3 devices grown on other distinctive underlayers, for the first time.
-This work advances the drive towards all-day–all-night energy harvesting using OMHPs, the force being applied from ubiquitous motions or artificial movements regardless of the device's photo environment.
+Addition of MAPbI3 and vertical vibration altered the morphotropic phase nature of the composite towards desirable electroactive forms, without further poling, revealed by XRD, FTIR, and Raman studies.
+When the device was subjected to bending/compression-release forces, high output voltage of 4.82 V and current of 29.7 nA were obtained over an area of 0.0625 cm2.
+The champion device also registered high piezoelectric strain coefficients (d33) of 123.93 pC N−1 and 118.85 pC N−1 (with and without a SnO2 nanoparticle underlayer, respectively).
+We further elucidate the mechano-electrical outputs of MAPbI3 devices grown on other distinctive underlayers.
+This work advances the drive towards all-day–all-night energy harvesting using OMHPs, the force being applied from ubiquitous motions or artificial movements.